SeekND/YAWVR-and-BHaptics-addons/README.md

 ## YAW VR

 Joystick inputs:
-- Configure any gamepad output using 1 or several joysticks
+- Configure the virtual gamepad (automatically created - requires vjoy!) output using 1 or several joysticks

 Special notes:
 - All movement is handled by YAWVR main app under Xbox profile.